max-t-smith/max-t-smith.github.io/_pages/about.md

   - /about.html
 ---

 Thanks for visiting my page!
 I try to keep everything as current as possible, but if you have any questions, please do not hesitate to reach out!
-My email is <a href=mailto:maxsmith@u.northwestern.edu>maxsmith@u.northwestern.edu</a>
+My email is [maxsmith@u.northwestern.edu](mailto:maxsmith@u.northwestern.edu)

-Cheers,
+Cheers,\
 Max